-Robinhood blames record trade volume & itself for outages – TechCrunch
+Robinhood offers $15 discount, blames outage on record trades – TechCrunch

 It wasn’t the leap year, a coding blip, or a hack that caused Robinhood’s massive outages yesterday and today that left customers unable to trade stocks.
-Instead, the co-CEOs

-write that “the cause of the outage was stress on our infrastructure — which struggled with unprecedented load.
+Instead, the co-CEOs write that “the cause of the outage was stress on our infrastructure — which struggled with unprecedented load.
 That in turn led to a “thundering herd” effect — triggering a failure of our DNS system.”

 Robinhood was offline from Monday at 6:30am Pacific to 11pm Pacific, then had another outage this morning from 6:30am Pacific until just before 9am Pacific.